bradbell/xrst/sphinx/test_out/auto_file.rst

 index.rst
 *********
 The sphinx index.rst file.
 This is root level in the documentation tree built by sphinx.
-It is one level above the first section in :ref:`run_xrst@root_file`.
+It is one level above the first page in :ref:`run_xrst@root_file`.

 .. meta::